yucking/detail-api/README.md

   - For Python, run "make" under detail-api/PythonAPI

 To see a demo:
+  # For Semantic Segmentation and Object Detection tasks, please refer to these APIs
   - For Matlab, run detail-api/MatlabApi/detailDemo.m.
   - For Python, run the IPython notebook detail-api/PythonApi/detailDemo.ipynb.

+  # For Intance Segmentation and Part Segmetation tasks, please refer to these APIs
+  - For MATLAB, run detail-api/MatlabApi/detailPartDemo.m.
+  - For Python, run the IPython notebook detail-api/PythonApi/detailPartDemo.ipynb.